-- Check if the provisioner and parameters are indicating the type of storage you intend to provision. - Check the volumeBindingMode appecially if the storage cannot be accessed across availability zones.
-"WaitForFirstConsumer" volumeBindingMode ensures volume is provisioned only after a Pod requesting the Volume is created.
+- Check if the provisioner and parameters are indicating the type of storage you intend to provision. - Check the volumeBindingMode C especially if the storage cannot be accessed across availability zones.
+"WaitForFirstConsumer" volumeBindingMode ensures volume is provisioned only after a Pod requesting the Volume is created. - If you are going to rely on the Operator storage scaling functionality, ensure the storage class supports PVC expansion (it should have allowVolumeExpansion: true in the output of the above command).